Humira Prefilled pen (antirheumatoid arthritis medicines)

 Things you must do

 Check with your doctor before you receive any vaccines.
-It is recommended that polyarticular juvenile idiopathic arthritis patients, if possible, be brought up to date with all immunisations in agreement with current immunisation guidelines prior to initiating Humira therapy.
+It is recommended that children, if possible, be brought up-to-date with all immunisations in agreement with current immunisation guidelines prior to initiating Humira therapy.

 Some vaccines, such as oral polio vaccine, should not be given while receiving Humira.